Enhanced Gravitational Effects of Radiation and Cosmological Implications: Introductory remarks and motivations

 \section{Introductory remarks and motivations}

 General Relativity (GR) provides a consistent description of the gravitational phenomena and has passed numerous observational and experimental tests \cite{will, ishak}.
 However, several issues suggest that GR may not be the final theory of gravity.
 At the theoretical level, the presence of singularities (black hole and big-bang) and the lack of a consistent quantum formulation indicate fundamental limitations of the theory \cite{singular, qm}.
-From the observational side, the accelerated expansion of the universe, together with the recently emerged cosmological tensions within the standard model of cosmology, point to open questions that may require modifications of the gravitational interaction \cite{accel, hubbleT}.
+From the observational side, the accelerated expansion of the universe, together with the recently emerged cosmological tensions within the standard model of cosmology, points to open questions that may require modifications of the gravitational interaction \cite{accel, hubbleT}.

-A wide range of extensions to GR have been developed \cite{mog1, mog0}.
+A wide range of extensions to GR has been developed \cite{mog1, mog0}.
 Some of these modify the geometric part of the action by introducing curvature invariants beyond the Ricci scalar \cite{mog1, mog2, mog3}.
 Others modify the matter sector directly by incorporating explicit dependencies on the energy-momentum tensor (EMT) \cite{traceT,Tsquare,Tsquare2,Tsquare3}.
 Another line of investigation considers determinant-based actions.
 Determinants of rank-two tensors define scalar densities consistent with general covariance and have appeared historically in alternative formulations of gravity, such as the Eddington action \cite{affineinflation, edd}.
-More recently, determinant structures involving the Ricci tensor and combinations with the metric determinant have been studied as possible extensions \cite{ricci_determinant, padmanhaban}.
+Determinant structures involving the Ricci tensor and combinations with the metric determinant have been studied as possible extensions \cite{ricci_determinant, padmanhaban}.
+Recently, one of us with a collaborator proposed an extension of matter-gravity coupling in GR, in which the determinant of the EMT, specifically the scalar $\bm{D}=|\textbf{det} \, T|/|\textbf{det}\, g|$ plays a central role \cite{azridet}.
+It was shown that $\bm{D}$ is highly sensitive to the pressure of the perfect fluid that describes an astrophysical object.
+As a consequence, significant deviations from the predictions of GR appear in compact objects such as neutron stars, where pressure is an essential component in the relativistic regime.